-- 3.7 The period for which funds are invested is determined by the cash flow needs of the Council.
+- 3.5 The limits above represent the maximum amounts to be invested with individual organisations.
+The Treasury Management Group may temporarily reduce these amounts and/or shorten the time-period of investments in order to spread the exposure to loss from institutions failing. - 3.6 No changes are proposed to the existing limits for 2015/16.
+The Council relies on the ratings given by the Fitch ratings agency and has access to the Moody's ratings agency though its online resource too. - 3.7 The period for which funds are invested is determined by the cash flow needs of the Council.
 Funds are invested for as long as possible, in order to maximise the rate of return, while still ensuring that sufficient funds are available to meet the Council's outgoings.
 The normal maximum period for which funds may prudently be committed is 12 months. - 3.8 If sufficient funds become available, and market conditions are favourable enough to permit secure longer term investment, funds may, from time to time be invested for longer periods which will offer a better rate of return.
 However in order to minimise risk and ensure liquidity, no more than 40% of the Council's funds will be held at any one time in investments longer than 12 months.